The Early Years

 Philadelphia has long been home to a range of citizens from varying socioeconomic, religious, and ethnic backgrounds.
 During the 18th and 19th centuries, the city grew rapidly, at times overflowing with new inhabitants.
 There was no school law at the time, and many children were expected to work during the week to support their families.
 Diseases like cholera, yellow fever, and tuberculosis struck families living in cramped quarters, and Society Hill was no exception.

-Since so many children worked Monday through Saturday, the only opportunity to attend school was on Sunday (when children were often idle and inclined to misbehave).
-A number of concerned residents convened the First Day Society, bringing Sunday School instruction to Philadelphia.
+Since so many children worked Monday through Saturday, the only opportunity to attend school was on Sunday.
+A number of altruistic residents convened the First Day Society, bringing Sunday School instruction to Philadelphia.
 Female Sunday School Societies soon followed, providing instruction in religion, reading, and writing aimed at poor and working class children.
 St. Peter’s Church, originally part of Christ Church before separating in 1832, formed St. Peter’s Sunday School Society.
 The Sunday School Society held its first classes in a parishioner’s pew for several years before moving to a vestry room.
 In 1832, they purchased a parish house at 319 Lombard Street.

 In 1833, the vestry of St. Peter’s Church authorized a committee to study the Moyamensing School as a model for a proposed day school at St. Peter’s.
 Largely the work of two women of the parish, the Moyamensing School had expanded quickly and successfully to meet the needs of area students.
 So convinced by the success of this model, the Church opened St. Peter’s Day School in January 1834 for girls and small boys.
 (Older boys still worked during the week and were unable to attend.)
 Nineteen students were supervised by a ladies’ committee, and by the end of the year, 58 students were enrolled under Miss Elizabeth Selby.
 Tuition was 12 ½ cents per week and included instruction in spelling, reading, writing, geography, sewing, and religion.